 - You have a conflict with the doctor that work comp is sending you to for care;

 - Your employer is ignoring the restrictions from the doctor;

 - The employer or insurance company is interfering with the doctor’s recommendations;

 - The employer has denied your medical care.

-Do you need a workers’ comp attorney?
+Do you need a workers’ comp attorney attorney in Des Moines and Urbandale, Iowa?
 Contact Platt Law Firm, PC, at (515) 278-1522.
 We have the experience, knowledge and skill to help you protect your rights when the insurance company is not following the law regarding your medical care.